 It may seem small, but over time the sliding window’s ability to ventilate and let in sunlight will add up over time.
 Not only is that good for your energy conservation, but this also will help contribute to your home’s resale value.

 Installation is a factor for every window type.
 If windows aren’t installed properly, you can expect drafts, condensation, air leakage, and higher energy costs because of the lack of energy efficiency.
 Sliding windows have fewer moving parts as the ever-popular double-hung windows, so their installation may end up costing less depending on the labor costs of your area.

 It’s of the utmost importance to have a professional install your sliding windows in order for them to truly be the most energy-efficient window style.
 Yes, you can install windows on your own, but unless you have experience or training, consider hiring a professional to get the most out of your new investment.
 Professionals will ensure that the window has an air-tight seal and is properly aligned within the walls, which stops unnecessary drafts and leakage from occurring.

 This window style is often overlooked due to the popularity of the double-hung or single-hung window, however, the sliding window has much to offer.
 Energy efficiency is its greatest advantage, but you’ll also be able to enjoy the ease of its simpler operation, its ability to heat and cool by means of natural light and plenty of ventilation, and its interlocking sash design that creates an airtight seal.

 At Feldco, we provide all of those qualities plus more.
 That’s why over 500,000 happy customers went with Feldco for their home improvement needs.
-Speak to a product specialist about our energy-efficient windows and get a free quote online today.
+Speak to a product specialist about our energy-efficient windows and get a free quote today.